Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 The soil can retain a lot of moisture if you are adding coffee grounds directly to the soil.
 The coffee grounds create mulch on the soil that doesn’t let the water evaporate and slows down the drainage system.

-Moisture retention can be very harmful to the money tree as the plant does not enjoy sitting in the water for a long period.
+Moisture retention can harm the money tree as the plant does not enjoy sitting in the water for a long period.
 Therefore, moisture retention will lead to root rot and the growth of fungus and bacteria.

 If you don’t have a sound drainage system, this will add up and cause severe damage to your money tree.